Bank online safely

 When you bank online, you may see helpful messages as you make a payment.
 These are there to stop scams.

 If we suspect fraud on the account, we may call to make sure it’s you.

-We’ll never call to ask you to move money to another account.
+We’ll never ask you to complete a call to move money into another account.
 And we’ll never ask for your log on details.

 We’d never ask you to share your Internet Banking password.
 Only fraudsters do this.